 Using the correctly shaped nipples can help with positioning the tongue properly.
 However, using a nipple that allows too much to get through may cause your baby to have difficulty coping and may cause him to choke.

-Is it a Problem if Baby is Not Holding Bottle
+Is It a Problem if the Baby is Not Holding the Bottle

 Keep in mind that each baby will develop at his own pace.
 This developmental pace will also determine at what age babies start holding their own bottles.
 As long as he reaches his developmental milestones and you know there is nothing physically wrong with your baby, it really is not a problem.
 If your baby is not holding the bottle yet, you can always try giving him a sippy cup as the handles on those are much easier for your baby to hold.